franciccone/classic-cards/README.md

 ## Description

-This Website is a fictional E-Commerce project made wherre you can found classic Panini football cards from the early '90s.
+This Website is an E-Commerce project made where you can found classic Panini football cards from the early '90s.

-You can found great players like Diego Maradona, Paul Gascoigne, Marco van Basten or Romario, among others.
+You can see great players like Diego Maradona, Paul Gascoigne, Marco van Basten or Romario, among others.

 <b>Technologies used:</b>